To make a reservation for the Accessibility Shuttle, click this link.

 If you need further assistance with making a reservation, please call (908) 722-3700 ex.
 2 for additional information.

 - The Accessibility Shuttle is available every day (except when we are closed on Mondays and Sundays) at 9 am, 11 am, 1 pm, and 3 pm.

-- Shuttle service runs between the Orientation Center to the Orchid Range.
+- Shuttle service runs between the Orientation Center to a drop-off point on the property.

 - The Accessibility Shuttle is only available if weather permits.
 Any reservations made that are canceled due to poor weather conditions (e.g. heavy rain, or lightning and thunder) will be rescheduled by our Visitors Services Department.
 Visitors will receive a phone call or email.